-What is Sexy, a social documentary project focusing on the relationship between women, media & society.
-I interviewed many women & studied various social constructs which showcase what it means to "be a woman" & what it means to "be sexy"; in addition, how these concepts have impacted people on an individual level & society as a whole.
-I performed 60 minute interviews with each woman & photographed them after, in two scenarios.
-The interview questions varied, but all were based around women’s relationships with society, media and themselves.
-3 questions remained constant: 1) What is society's idea of sexy?
+What is Sexy, a social documentary project focusing on the relationship between women, media and society.
+I interviewed many people and studied various social constructs which showcase what it means to be a woman and what it means to be sexy.
+In addition, exploring how these concepts have impacted people on an individual level and society as a whole.
+I performed 60 minute interviews with each woman and photographed them after, in two scenarios.
+The two scenarios were based on the following questions, 1) What is society's idea of sexy?
 2) What is your idea of sexy?
 3) Can you show me what that looks like?

-The purpose is to diversify media, to show women who may not usually be represented and to give exposure to varying types of women - with different backgrounds, experiences, abilities, appearances and body types.
-To create a platform where women can speak up, tell their stories, talk about their opinions and have their voices heard.
-In addition, to expose unhealthy messages and imagery from media, show how it effects women & society, bring people together based on shared experiences, generate light for topics not openly discussed & to empower us to do something about it.
+The purpose of this project is to diversify media, show women who may not usually be represented and give exposure to varying types of women - with different backgrounds, experiences, abilities, appearances and body types.
+To develop a platform where people can generate light for topics not openly discussed, bring them together based on shared experiences and have their voices heard.
+In addition to exposing the unhealthy messages and imagery depicted in media, that negatively impact people on an individual level and society at large.
+My goal is to redefine fashion, beauty and media to be a healthier place for women.

 What society thinks is sexy